Use Case: Upgrading with Minimum Downtime

 - The Network Director uses caching, which is very important during any upgrade.

 - If authorizations for policies have been approved within the last four hours, these will be used during the upgrade of the Policy Manager containers.

 - Analytics are cached during the small time that Policy Manager containers are being upgraded.
 This is only important if writes are being done remotely via Policy Manager.

 - The approach of taking data centers offline and upgrading them one at a time, or doing the same with nodes in a cluster, makes it possible to complete an upgrade with zero or minimum downtime.

-- Version 8.2 Network Director containers can communicate with upgraded version 8.4 Policy Manager containers.
+- A previous-version Network Director container can communicate with an upgraded Policy Manager container.
+For example, Version 2019.0.x Network Director containers can communicate with upgraded version 2019.1.x Policy Manager containers.

 - In the approach taken in this use case, the first Policy Manager upgrade is responsible for upgrading the database.
 While Policy Manager is down for this upgrade, the Network Director instances are using cache for any runtime calls.

 - Multiple data center scenario

 This approach upgrades data centers one by one.
 While one data center is being upgraded, the remaining data centers (one or more) service all traffic.

 Only Policy Manager and Community Manager have direct access to the MongoDB database.
 This assumes that the Network Director is pushing all its writes to MongoDB via the Policy Manager server.